wp-media/backwpup/readme.txt

 = 🆕 Introducing BackWPup 5.0 =

+Rest assured; your backups are still fully operational with the new system.
+While custom jobs have been replaced by two default jobs—Files Backup and Database Backup—you can still access your old jobs in a read-only mode and manage backups directly from the Settings page ([see documentation](https://backwpup.com/docs/what-to-expect-when-updating-backwpup-to-version-5-0/)).

+If you encounter too many problems with the new version, please revert to version 4.1.7 and contact us directly [here](https://backwpup.com/contact) so we can investigate your case.
+We are actively working to resolve all issues.
+Thank you for your patience.

 Experience our most powerful update yet with a completely redesigned interface focused on simplicity and efficiency.